Recent Blog Articles

 Genital herpes: Common but misunderstood

-Genital herpes is a sexually transmitted disease that can cause small, painful sores in the genital area.
-The symptoms may include fever, itching, burning, and trouble urinating.
-But many people with the disease don't realize it, because either they have only mild or infrequent symptoms, or no symptoms at all.
+Genital herpes is a sexually transmitted infection that can cause small, painful sores in the genital area.
+The symptoms may include low-grade fever, itching, burning, and trouble urinating.
+But many people with the disease don't realize they have been infected with HSV, because either they have only mild or infrequent symptoms, or no symptoms at all.
 In women, herpes outbreaks can also be mistaken for vaginitis, urinary tract infections, or even hemorrhoids.